DubbleA/yoxs/README.md

 ]
 ```

-## Start of a REPL
+## REPL | Stage 1

 The REPL, or the read-eval-print-loop, continuously reads in inputs from the user and calls the lexer to parse them.
+Similar to what's found in languages like Python and Ruby, our REPL reads input, sends it to the interpreter for processing, and then loops back to await further input.

+### Reading & Tokenization
+At this stage, our REPL primarily focuses on reading input and processing it into its tokenized form.
+While the term "Evaluate" is part of the REPL acronym, we aren't evaluating our source code yet.
+The current emphasis lies on capturing the user's input and transforming it into a series of tokens that provide a structured representation of the code.

+### Continuation Until EOF
+Our REPL continues to read new input iteratively.
+This loop persists until the system encounters the designated "end of file" (EOF) token, signaling the REPL to terminate.

+### Note
+The tokens produced by the REPL are integral to the process, serving as the bridge between raw user input and the interpreter.
+For more details on the tokenization process and the structure of tokens, please refer to the **Token Documentation**.

+## Example Function
+let x = 10;
+let y = 15;

+let add = fn(a, b) {
+  return a + b;
+};

 ## Future Plans

 Our plans are to implement a an API server via FLASK, though we currently are considering other options as well.
 Regarding the front-end, we're planning on taking inspiration from this site: https://emu86.pythonanywhere.com.
 Our endpoints are most likely going to be a way to implement front-facing dashboard.
 We're planning on implementing the database using MongoDB and are considering either AWS or GCP as a cloud provider.

+# Stage Two: Parsing

+## Abstract Syntax Tree (AST)

+## Parser (Recursive Descent Pratt Parsing)

+# Stage Three: Evaluation

+## Object

+## Environment

+## Evaluator